Skip to main content

 Reproducible server context

-Document the packages, runtimes, users, firewall rules, and repository paths that make the Claude Code environment work.
+Document the packages, runtimes, users, firewall rules, repository paths, and shell setup that make the Claude Code environment work.

 04